mjhough/sinatra-monopoly-bank/README.md

 # sinatra-monopoly-bank
 A monopoly bank for players in the form of a Sinatra webapp.

-* Set 1 banker
+Check it out here http://monopolybank.herokuapp.com

-* Timed auctions
+* Silent auctions
 * unlimited players
-* Transaction log for transparency
+* Payment log
+* Timestamps
+* Change starting balance

 ## Installation & Setup
-To be determined...
+1. Run `bundle install`
+2. Run `rake db:migrate`
+3. Run `shotgun`
+4. Visit `localhost:9393` and play the game!

 ## Development Notes
-To be determined...
+If you come across an error or think this can be improved please submit a pull request or let me know via email: matt@hough.tv

 ## License
 [MIT license](https://github.com/r-spacex/mission-control/blob/master/LICENSE)